dgdavid/resume-like-a-test/README.md

 > for fun and learning.

-The truth is that this is totally unnecessary because I could have made my resume in a half the time or less, using other tools like [Inkscape](https://inkscape.org), a simple word processor or a fake JavaScript test.
+The truth is that this is totally unnecessary because I could have made my résumé in a half the time or less, using other tools like [Inkscape](https://inkscape.org), a simple word processor or a fake JavaScript test.

-Even more, there are a lot and better tools to make resumes from plain text files, such as [JSON Resume](https://jsonresume.org/) or [HackMyResume](https://github.com/hacksalot/HackMyResume).
+Even more, there are a lot and better tools to make résumés from plain text files, such as [JSON Resume](https://jsonresume.org/) or [HackMyResume](https://github.com/hacksalot/HackMyResume).